Keeping Track of Inventory

 - Warehouse Inventory Management – While in the warehouse, stock items, WIP goods, and products are best tracked using barcodes or even wireless technology.

 - Service Management – This feature can be used by the companies that are more oriented towards delivering services, in order to keep track of the cost of the materials they use to deliver the services.

 - Product Identification – Barcodes readers can be included in this area, since they are used to scan barcodes, to identify the product and look-up information related to it, such as quantity and location.
 As technology develops, so does this feature, as the wireless technology and radio frequency identification seem to continuously grow in popularity.

 Why Is Inventory Turnover Ratio So Important?

 In order to answer this question, let’s start with the most obvious reason.
 A company, regardless of the activity it performs or regardless of the industry it is in, will likely have money tied up in its inventory.
-By selling the items that are being held in inventory, a company’s money will then be available for paying liabilities, such as employees’ salaries, lenders and the suppliers, and also for investments.
+By selling the items that are being held in inventory, a company’s money will then be available for paying liabilities, such as employees’ salaries, lenders, and the suppliers, and also for investments.

 The general rule for the inventory turnover ratio goes like this: the higher its value, the more profitable and efficient the firm will be.
-Basically, if after calculating inventory turnover we discover that its value is high, it means that the company has a low level of average inventory in relation with the sales that have been made.
-The money that is held up in inventory could face two possible outcomes: it could be borrowed and carry along with it an interest charge, or it could earn some interest if it’s placed in an interest bearing financial asset.
+Basically, if after calculating inventory turnover we discover that its value is high, it means that the company has a low level of average inventory in relation to the sales that have been made.
+The money that is held up in inventory could face two possible outcomes: it could be borrowed and carry along with it an interest charge, or it could earn some interest if it’s placed in an interest-bearing financial asset.